Source Data Analysis

 The fieldTypeIncludeList plugin input parameter controls which field data types are considered when checking for distinct values.

-By default, this parameter is set to the STRING or INTEGER data type for this plugin.
+By default, this parameter is set to either the STRING or INTEGER data type for this plugin.
 The valid values are STRING, INTEGER, REAL, DATETIME, DATE and BOOLEAN.

 Field Name Include List

 This parameter allows to set up an override list of field names.
-These fields will be included in the plugin's validation algorithm, even if they are PII or belong to a small table (see the minSampleSize property).
+These fields will be included in the plugin's validation algorithm, even if they are identified as PII or belong to a small table (see the minSampleSize property).

 Field Name Exclude List